co2coupons/co2coupons.github.io/en.md

   Anyone who wants to produce or import **fossil energy** or fuels (crude oil, natural gas, or coal)
   **must buy vouchers from me or somebody else** correspondingly.
+  That is the only way in which vouchers are used.
+  So I will typically sell my voucher to a company.
+  I do not need the voucher to buy e.g. electricity or fuel, but the company needs it that produces (or imports) oil or coal.
+  It must show a corresponding amount of vouchers to the government and can only get them from citizens.
 - (C4) Everything else is driven by prices:
-  Any product requiring CO2 emissions will become a little more expensive -- more if more CO2 is "in it".
+  Any product requiring CO2 emissions will become a little more expensive (more if more CO2 is "in it"), but the price increase is only due to the voucher price.
-  I can consume as much of such products as I want to.
+  So if I consume just as much CO2 as the average person, the price increases will amount to just the amount I got when selling my voucher.
-  If I consume less than the average person,
+  If I consume less CO2 than the average person,
-  I will keep some of the voucher money.
+  I will keep some of my voucher money.
-  If I consume more than average, it will cost more than my voucher was worth.
+  Only if I consume more than average, it will cost more than my voucher was worth.

 Sounds reasonable?